Propagation for the Home Gardener

 Hi!
-It’s Brie the Plant Lady reporting for garden duty in the midst of the summer heat.
-This month I want to share information on one of my favorite aspects of horticulture: propagation!
+It’s Brie the Plant Lady.
+This time I want to share information on one of my favorite aspects of horticulture: propagation!
 From sowing seeds to sticking cuttings, propagation covers all the different ways we can MAKE MORE PLANTS!
-And I share how I use Soil3 organic humus compost to make my propagation successful.
-I will be demonstrating exactly how to propagate during my Soil3 Instagram Takeover on Tuesday, July 30!
-So read all about it below - and tune in to Instagram.
+And I share how I use Soil³ organic humus compost to make my propagation successful.

 You may not know, but for more than a decade, I worked as a full-time plant propagator.
 I started as a grower of flowering annuals, moved into perennial production during my time at Plant Delights Nursery, then found my real passion as a propagator of woody ornamentals at Camellia Forest.
 No matter what kind of plants I am producing, there is a joy in knowing how to multiply the plants you love.
 And this month I want to share some tips with you, so you can be a home propagator too!